TheCountOfPeru/image-board-frontend/README.md

 # Image Board Frontend

+This is a frontend made in Angular and Bootstrap.
+This designed to work with a [backend](https://github.com/TheCountOfPeru/image-board-backend).
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.

 ## Development server